 5. Snack Smart

 Snacking throughout the day will keep you energized and boost your metabolic rate.
 This habit also makes it easier to stick to your diet and eat clean.
 A healthy snack will prevent low blood sugar and curb hunger pangs.
 It's also a great way to lift your mood and banish that post-meal sleepiness that comes from eating too much in one sitting.
 Try one of CLICK’s amazing smoothie or snack bar recipes.
 You can find them in The CLICK Recipe Blog here

 6. Resistance train 3 Times Per Week

 The best option is to go to the gym 3–4 times a week.
-Since this is not an option these days you can do resistance training at home.
+If you're new to this, there are many programs online you can follow.
 Do a warm-up and use dumbbells or resistant bands.
-If you're new to this, there are many programs online you can follow.
 Resistance training can help you burn lots of calories and prevent your metabolism from slowing down, which is a common side effect of losing weight.
 Studies show that you can gain muscle while losing significant amounts of body fat.

 7. Do Cardio after Weight Training

 Whether you prefer HIIT or steady state cardio, do it after strength training.
 When you're done weight training, your glycogen stores are low or empty.
 The moment you jump on the treadmill, you’ll burn fat, not glycogen.

 If you start with cardio, you'll burn glycogen instead of fat.
 On top of that, you'll have little energy left for strength training.